gashawgedef/Steghub_Devops_Engineering_Projects/project-02-LEMP_STACK/aws-lemp-stack-implementation-101-to-107.md

 create an instance in the default region us-east-1 and enter instance name **LEMP STACK Web Server**

 ![image](assets//1_launch_instance_name.jpg)

--Next we select ubuntu operating system for an instance
+- Next we select ubuntu operating system for an instance
 ![image](assets/2_select_ubuntu_instance.jpg)

 -Create or use existing  private key to log into the instance created